 - Carrying out a child and family assessment to identify the child's needs and establish if the child is a child in need under section 17 of the Children Act 1989.
-These are children (including disabled children) who are unlikely to meet a reasonable standard of health and development unless provided with services. - Convening a strategy meeting under child protection procedures as set out in section 4 for any child where there are concerns about significant harm and/or taking any immediate action in order to protect the child.

-Providing services for the child and their family in the meantime whilst work is on-going (including details of services).
+These are children (including disabled children) who are unlikely to meet a reasonable standard of health and development unless provided with services. - Convening a strategy meeting under child protection procedures as set out in section 4 for any child where there are concerns about significant harm and/or taking any immediate action in order to protect the child. - Providing services for the child and their family in the meantime whilst

-4 Child Protection procedures
+5 Child protection procedures

-4.1 Role of school
+5.1Role of school